+Table III

-Appendix table III: Odds Ratios and their 95% confidence intervals of secondary care use according to Andersen's model of demand for care variables stratified by sex.
-Comparison of the pre-recession (2001-2006), crisis recession (2011-2014) and post-recession period (2017)
+Odds ratios and their 95% confidence intervals of secondary care use according to Andersen’s model of demand for care variables stratified by sex.
+Comparison of the pre-recession (2001-2006), crisis recession (2011-2014) and post-recession period (2017).